Leadership Scholars Fund

 Application Process

-As part of the application, you will include a personal statement and proposed leadership and career development plan that includes at least three (3) SMART goals that tie to the AAHPM leadership core competencies.
+As part of the application, applicants are to include a personal statement and proposed leadership and career development plan that incorporates at least three (3) SMART goals tied to the AAHPM leadership core competencies.

-You will also need to upload the following in your application:
+Applicants will also need to upload the following documents included in the application submission:

-- One letter of support or signed attestation form to:
+- One letter of support or signed attestation form that:

-- describe the applicant’s work ethic and strong commitment to the field;
+- describes the applicant’s work ethic and strong commitment to the field;

-- demonstrate experience that the applicant will see through his/her/their proposed leadership and career development plan.
+- demonstrates experience that the applicant will see through their proposed leadership and career development plan.

-Scholarship applications including required attachments are due before the application deadline of August 31, 2022 at 4PM CT.
+Scholarship applications including required attachments are due before the application deadline of 4pm CT on July 11.

 AAHPM Core Competencies